tomiito/developer-documentation/source/includes/demand/_qualifications.md

 Creates qualification and conditions for an existing Fulcrum survey..

 <aside class="notice">Fulcrum automatically adds 7 qualifications to US studies when a survey is created (Age, Gender, Zip, STATE, Ethnicity, Hispanic, Standard HHI).
-These qualifications can be edited or removed if desired using the (SurveyQualifications/Update)[#update-a-qualification] call.</aside>
+These qualifications can be edited or removed through the <a href="#update-a-qualification">update call</a>.</aside>

 #### Arguments